mattdelaune/PowerBI_Healthcare_Dashboard/README.md

 # Healthcare Insights Dashboard using Power BI

-## Project Overview
+## Executive Overview
-This project leverages Power BI to analyze hospital data and generate actionable insights.
-The goal is to identify key trends, correlations, and patterns in patient demographics, treatment outcomes, and hospital operations.
-Through interactive and visually engaging dashboards, this analysis supports better decision-making and enhances operational effectiveness in healthcare settings.
+This project uses Power BI to analyze hospital data, focusing on patient demographics, treatment outcomes, and costs.
+The dashboard reveals key insights, such as optimizing treatment costs by focusing on high-recovery, cost-effective treatments and tailoring care based on patient age and gender.
+These insights support better decision-making, improving both patient outcomes and hospital efficiency.

+## Tools and Skills
+- **Power BI**: Developed dynamic visualizations and an interactive dashboard.
+- **Data Analysis**: Performed in-depth analysis of hospital and patient data to derive meaningful insights.
+- **Statistical Analysis**: Applied statistical methods to uncover trends and correlations in the data.
+- **Healthcare Domain Expertise**: Interpreted analytical results with a strong understanding of healthcare operations and patient care.

 ## Dataset
 This project utilizes two Excel sheets containing patient and hospital data.
 The dataset includes: